Pahasara/HyprDots/README.md

 > _This repository also includes custom scripts that I use for various tasks, such as checking updates, displaying the current playing song, changing the playing song, and switching wallpapers in Hyprland using keyboard shortcuts._
 > _To ensure the setup works as intended, make sure to copy the `.scripts` directory to `$HOME/.scripts`._

+> [!CAUTION]
+> _This setup is designed with a strong emphasis on using keyboard shortcuts for nearly everything, from changing songs to shutting down the computer.
+Be sure to carefully review the [keybinds.conf](https://github.com/Pahasara/HyprDots/Nocturne/.config/hypr/keybinds.conf) file._

 # 📦 Packages/Programs

 ### 🛠️ _Basic_